palewire/californiacivicdata.org/_posts/2017-10-23-processed-files.markdown

 The raw material of our project is mined from [CAL-ACCESS](http://cal-access.sos.ca.gov), California's state government system that tracks how much money political campaigns raise and spend leading up to elections.

-Much to our disappointment, however, the [nightly exports](http://www.sos.ca.gov/campaign-lobbying/cal-access-resources/raw-data-campaign-finance-and-lobbying-activity/) of CAL-ACCESS data released by the California Secretary of State don't include distinct lists of elections, races, public offices, candidates or ballot measures.
+Much to our disappointment, the [nightly exports](http://www.sos.ca.gov/campaign-lobbying/cal-access-resources/raw-data-campaign-finance-and-lobbying-activity/) of CAL-ACCESS data released by the California Secretary of State don't include distinct lists of elections, races, public offices, candidates or ballot measures.

 To be clear, this information does reside in CAL-ACCESS.
 It's displayed on their website and outlined in the database schema.
 But when we asked the Secretary of State's office to include these tables in their bulk data releases, [they said "no"](https://www.californiacivicdata.org/2015/03/15/closed-data/).